assely/documentation/posttype.md

 #### Custom query

 Needs something more complex?
-You can use `query` method with array of [Query Parameters](https://codex.wordpress.org/Class_Reference/WP_Query#Parameters) as argument.
+You can use `query` method with an array of [Query Parameters](https://codex.wordpress.org/Class_Reference/WP_Query#Parameters) as the argument.

 ```php
 use App\Posttypes\Movies;